-- Press the "x" to close the Waterfall display - Press the Full-Screen button to view the waterfall full screen on the MESA display - Press the File Dialog button to save an image of the waterfall to an inserted USB thumb drive - Press the Configuration button to change the number of lines updated per second for the waterfall image.
+- Press the "x" to close the Waterfall display - Press the Full-Screen button to view the waterfall full screen on the MESA display - Press the File Dialog button to save an image of the waterfall to an inserted USB thumb drive (see note on pg.
+100) - Press the Configuration button to change the number of lines updated per second for the waterfall image.

-It is also possible to scroll down to view past traces in the waterfall by tapping and dragging the waterfall with your finger.
+It is also possible to scroll down to view past traces in the waterfall by tapping and dragging the waterfall.